-Jason Millar is a Postdoctoral Fellow at the McCoy Family Center for Ethics in Society at Stanford, and an Affiliate Researcher at the Center for Automotive Research at Stanford.
-He researches the ethics and governance of robotics and artificial intelligence (AI), with a focus on empowering engineers to integrate ethical thinking into their daily design workflow.
-Jason’s work focuses primarily on the ethical engineering of automated vehicles, artificial intelligence, healthcare robotics, social and military robotics.
+Jason Millar holds the Canada Research Chair in the Ethical Engineering of Robotics and AI, and is an Assistant Professor at the University of Ottawa’s School of Electrical Engineering and Computer Science.
+He researches the ethical engineering of robotics and artificial intelligence (AI), with a focus on developing tools and methodologies engineers can use to integrate ethical thinking into their daily engineering workflow.
+Jason’s work concerns the ethical engineering of automated vehicles, artificial intelligence, healthcare robotics, social and military robotics.
 Jason has a degree in engineering physics, and worked for several years as an engineer before turning his full-time attention to issues in philosophy and applied ethics.
-He received his PhD in applied ethics and philosophy from Queen's University (Canada).
 He has authored book chapters, policy reports, and articles on the ethics and governance of robotics and AI.
-Jason has provided expert testimony at the United Nations CCW on the ethics of meaningful human control in military robots.
-He works internationally on the development of governance frameworks for emerging autonomous vehicle technology.
+Jason recently co-authored a discussion paper as one of Canada’s contributions to the 2018 G7 meeting on AI in Montreal.
+He has provided expert testimony at the UN CCW and the Senate of Canada on the ethics of military robotics, and consults internationally on policy, and ethical engineering issues in emerging autonomous vehicle technology.
 His work is regularly featured in the media, including articles in publications such as WIRED and The Guardian, and interviews with the BBC, CBC and NPR.
-He recently authored a chapter on ethics settings for autonomous vehicles in Robot Ethics 2.0 (OUP), and co-authored a chapter on metaphors in technology governance for the Oxford Handbook on the Law and Regulation of Technology (OUP).
+He recently authored a chapter titled Social Failure Modes in Technology and the Ethics of AI: An Engineering Perspective, for the forthcoming Oxford Handbook of Ethics of AI (OUP).
+He also authored a chapter on ethics settings for autonomous vehicles in Robot Ethics 2.0 (OUP), and co-authored a chapter on metaphors in technology governance for the Oxford Handbook on the Law and Regulation of Technology (OUP).